Questor’s Gambit

 He saw a cocoon — just like Questor had warned — stuck to one of the corridor walls.
 Then two more.
 It was only a few of them, but they were the right size to hold a dog or cat.
 It took every bit of Cmdr.
 Wilker’s willpower to pass those cocoons by, hurrying on to the bridge instead of stopping to tear the hideous silk away with his vibro-dagger and release whatever — whoever — might be trapped inside.

 He could do more good on the bridge, Cmdr.
 Wilker told himself.
 Once Lt.
-LeGuin got that hyper crystal hooked up, someone had to pilot the Initiative out of here.
+LeGuin got the hyper crystal hooked up, someone had to pilot the Initiative out of here.
 When the ship was safe, then Cmdr.
 Wilker could worry about the crew.

 No matter what Questor had said, no matter what Cmdr.
 Wilker had seen in the halls, he still wasn’t prepared for what he found on the bridge.
 The corridors had been almost eerily quiet — without the ship’s alarms blaring, Cmdr.
 Wilker had dared hope that all would be well on the bridge.
 It was not.